DO-Solutions/do-kubernetes/wordpress-nfs/README.md

 If everything checks out and there are no errors you can continue to the next section which is to deploy wordpress.

-## Step 3 — Deploying the Kubernetes WordPress Deployment.
+## Step 3 — Deploying WordPress on Kubernetes.

 Another introduction